Renovation Home Loans Could Be Your Ticket

-Renovation lending is a great alternative take advantage of great mortgage rates conventionally, with a single 1st mortgage only on fixed terms.
+Renovation lending is a great alternative take advantage of great mortgage rates, especially in 2020 while interest rates can be found below 3%.

-As a Denver based Mortgage Broker it is imperative to have access to every single product on the market.
-Renovation lending is not as difficult as you may think, and it is offered as a conventional loan through Fannie Mae.
-A renovation loan will come into the picture quite frequently as it seems all the good homes get snatched up, and the ones that need some work, they usually get passed on.
+Renovation lending is not as difficult as you may think, and it is offered as a Conventional Loan through Fannie Mae.
+Renovation home loans will come into the picture quite frequently as it seems all the good homes get snatched up, and the ones that need some work, they usually get passed on.

 The following will be a breakdown in how a renovation loan works, and after that I will go over an actual CASE STUDY for a Denver loan in process now, for your potential home buyers to follow.

-“Do it Yourself” Work – You are allowed to perform the renovations yoruself if the work does not exceed 10% of the as-completed value with work items no greater then $5000
+- You are allowed to perform the renovations yourself if the work does not exceed 10% of the as-completed value with work items no greater then $5000.

 We use a Fannie Mae HomeStyle Renovation Loan and the renovations are costing $42,795 with repairs of the following to be completed, with a 10% contingency included